 As with all punctuation marks, parentheses should not be overused.
 If you scan through a piece of writing and parentheses are liberally sprinkled about, they are not being used effectively or properly.
 A good rule of thumb is that making nonessential statements from time to time can be a good thing, but you shouldn’t overdo it because that means you’re not sticking with your main message.

 Parentheses are also used to add supporting or supplemental information.
-For example, during election season, you’ll notice that Senators’ political parties and state of origin are often presented in parentheses:
+For example, a senator’s political party and state of origin are often presented in parentheses (and separated with a hyphen).

 We also sometimes see parentheses holding the letter s to indicate either the singular or the plural form of some word(s).

-In formal and especially academic writing, parentheses are heavily used for citing sources.
+In formal and especially academic writing, parentheses are used for citing sources.

 Formatting According to The Chicago Manual of Style